COS UCA Job Catalog

 This position grades the programming assignments and programming exams, in Java.

-Graders work through codePost to provide high-quality, supportive feedback to introductory CS students.
-A detailed rubric is included, and the work consists of reading and understanding the student’s code, and providing feedback on the code’s correctness, efficiency, and clarity according to the COS 126 Style Guide.
+Graders work through codePost to provide high-quality and supportive feedback to introductory CS students.
+A detailed rubric is included.
+The work consists of reading and understanding the student’s code, and providing feedback on the code’s correctness, efficiency and clarity.

 Requirements:

-• Having taken COS 126 (B+ or better typically, though exceptions are made)
+• Having taken COS 126 (B+ or better typically)

 • Strong empathetic skills